ChaseCarlson/ChaseCarlson/README.md

 ## Chase Carlson, C++ Engineer

-I'm a C++ developer whose main focus is the development of game engines.

-Currently working on RedwoodEngine.
+I'm a software engineer with a wide skillset, from C++ game engine development, web development, game development, game modding, and more disparate subfields.

+I am proficient in C++, Java, Lua, JavaScript (Client & Server/Node), and web design.

+My current project is building the the open metaverse, [Redwood Engine](https://github.com/RedwoodEngine).

-Follow for updates!
+Follow me for updates on my work!